 Below are notable gross findings for several of the key HES and HES-IE measures.
 For additional gross savings findings, please see Appendix D and/or the Impact Evaluation Supporting Documentation workbook.

-Low Air Sealing & Insulation Savings
+Low Natural Gas Air Sealing & Insulation Savings

 Air sealing and insulation are the two most important measures delivered through HES and HES-IE, Connecticut’s flagship residential energy efficiency program offerings.
-In 2019, the two measures constituted 67% and 62% of HES and HES-IE total ex ante savings, respectively, across all measures and fuel types.
+In 2019, the two measures collectively constituted more than 80% of both HES and HES-IE’s total ex ante lifetime energy savings across all measures and fuel types (including delivered fuels).
 As such, these two critical measures were a focus of this study’s impact evaluation.

 This study reports all billing analysis results at the statewide level (i.e., without segmenting by company).
 This is because the study found statewide results to be more robust and stable estimates of savings across multiple model variation and specifications.
 Although company-specific estimates for some model variations were statistically significant, the company-specific results varied too greatly across small changes in specifications whereas the statewide estimates were stable and robust across model variations.

-Table 16The study’s billing analysis of naturally gas-heated customers that air sealed and/or insulated their homes through HES & HES-IE revealed low average savings relative to program’s ex ante estimates.
-As shown in Table 14, the realization rate – the ratio of ex post savings (determined through this evaluation) and ex ante savings (determined as part of the previous evaluation and documented in the Program Savings Document [PSD]) – ranged from 15% to 36% depending on the installed measure(s) and program.
-The results below exceed the study’s 90% confidence and 20% precision for billing analysis and were corroborated using multiple statistical models, as well as engineering-based approaches.
+The study found low average ex post savings for air sealing and insulation in natural gas heated homes relative to the previous HES & HES-IE impact evaluation (R1603), as well as the reported ex ante savings.
+As shown in Table 16, the realization rate – the ratio of ex post savings (determined through this evaluation) and ex ante savings (reported in the program tracking data and determined using the Program Savings Document [PSD] savings algorithm) – ranged from 10% to 17% for air sealing and 46%-51% for insulation in natural gas heated homes.
+These results came from the study’s billing analysis and were corroborated using multiple statistical models, as well as engineering-based approaches.

 Table 16: Evaluated Air Sealing and Insulation Savings (CCF/Year) for 2019 Participants (Statewide, Natural Gas-Heated Customers)